 As Henriette died I felt a lot of pain and confusion.

 However she left me a superb old house.
-So, after some reflection I thought, “Why not restore this exquisite house and share it with others, that way I can enjoy and visit my old home too.”
+So, after some reflection I thought, “Why not restore this exquisite house, share my local expertise and use the house as our base for experiences?”

 The house itself

 Considered by locals the most beautiful house in the village back then, my goal was to bring its splendour back.

 It took over a couple years of refurbishment.
 A few key features of the original art-déco style home were kept.

 Typical of these years are the very large room volumes, high ceilings and lots of natural light.
 We tried to keep as much as possible these along the renovation process.

 Were kept all the original outside walls, the roof, the two fireplaces, as well as the central wooden staircase and some inside decorative elements such as furniture and all of Henriette's drawings.
 When I emptied the house I discovered she had this hobby before I was born although never talked about it.
 I found dozens of her drawings tucked away in a piece of furniture.